North Downs Way

 This is one of the easier National Trails to plan as there are lots of places to stay along the way - and if you are doing day walks along the trail there is public transport at convenient distances along the trail.

-The end points at Farnham and Dover both have train stations and then heading west to east you have trains stations at Guildford, Gomshall, Westhumble, Betchworth, Reigate, Merstham, Oxted, Otford, Halling, Cuxton, Rochester, Bearstead, Hollingbourne, Harrietsham, Lenham, Charing, Wye, Chilham, Chartham, Canterbury, Bekesbourne, Snowdon, Shepherds Well, Dover and Folkestone.
+The end points at both Farnham and Dover have train stations - and then heading west to east you have trains stations at Guildford, Gomshall, Westhumble, Betchworth, Reigate, Merstham, Oxted, Otford, Halling, Cuxton, Rochester, Bearstead, Hollingbourne, Harrietsham, Lenham, Charing, Wye, Chilham, Chartham, Canterbury, Bekesbourne, Snowdon, Shepherds Well, Dover and Folkestone.

 I opted against doing the trail in one go, and instead covered it over three separate walks, splitting the walk up at Rochester and Dover.
 These are easy split points as St Pancras to Rochester is 37 minutes on HS1, whilst Dover is 69 minutes along the same route.